Skipants/rspec-workshop/slides.md

 Pros:

-- It helps frame the problem and give you the big picture of how you can solve it
+- It helps frame the problem and give you a clear picture on how you can solve it
 - You usually end up with cleaner code because you've analyzed how it should look from the start rather than incrementally making changes
 - Gives you confidence your code works
 - Much quicker than testing in the browser